 This is being further muddied by the heated political debates taking place throughout the world which clearly show that there are some very different views and expectations.

 So to clarify my views I now think of this as a classical or traditional retirement.
 It is stopping employment at the mandatory age, with an adequate defined benefit pension plus other supplementary income.
-Living your chosen lifestyle never having to earn any more money.
+Having more than enough money to live your chosen lifestyle never having to earn any more.

-However classical retirement is a dying concept as more and more governments and companies cannot meet their obligations they will have to make serious changes to their faltering systems.
+However classical or traditional retirement is a dying concept as more and more governments and companies cannot meet their obligations they will have to make serious changes to their faltering, or broke, systems.

-So we now have "new age" or boomer style retirement.
+In place of the traditional retirement we now have a "new age" or boomer style retirement.

 Some retirement advice … if you don't want to leave, challenge the termination on the basis that discrimination based on age is unconstitutional and therefore illegal.

-For financial reasons many of these "retirees" will then have to find alternative employment or start some new business venture.
+Then for financial reasons many of these "baby boomer retirees" will have to find alternative employment or start some new business venture.

 Retirement advice here will focus on one hand, on the many options for making money and on the other hand, how to maintain a reasonable lifestyle with less money.

 From this point on work takes on a different meaning.
 It is not to earn money but out of choice.
-For some other personal reason … like self actualisation, power, challenge or fun.
+It is undertaken for some other personal reason … like self actualisation, power, challenge or fun.

-However it is not a very easy calculation to make and it also introduces the interesting point that you could be retired today and at some time in the future not retired.
-This may result from either not having enough money e.g. the stock market collapses or your business doesn't do as well as expected (reduced input) or you decide to live a far more expensive lifestyle (increased output).
+In truth this is not a very easy calculation to make.
+It also introduces the interesting point that you could be retired today and at some time in the future not retired.
+This change resulting from now either not having enough money e.g. the stock market collapses or your business doesn't do as well as expected (reduced input) or you decide to live a far more expensive lifestyle (increased output).